KDRdev/BooksAPI/README.md

 ************************************************

 Go to http://localhost:8000 (or different address/port as per your configuration) and review the list of books added in the database and their reviews.
-Use "Filters" button to search for books (enter book title to find a book).
+Use "Filters" button to search for books (enter book title to find a book) or go to http://localhost:8000/books/?search= and enter the book title in the search parameter value.